 When it comes to aftercare, one of the first questions people ask is, “Can I wash my face after microneedling?”

-If you’re new to microneedling, then this article is for you!
-Today, we’ll talk about what to expect after microneedling, how to care for your face after microneedling, what you should avoid after microneedling, and how soon after you can resume your normal face-cleansing regimen.
+In this article, we’ll look at what to expect after microneedling, how to care for your face after a microneedling procedure, what you should avoid after microneedling, and how soon you can resume your normal skincare routine.

 Microneedling and Dermarolling

 First tested in 1901, dermarolling and other microneedling devices have been around for quite some time.
 Until recently, they were mainly found in high-end spas and cosmetic centers focusing on anti-aging treatments.
-However, thanks to the invention of a few nifty DIY devices and a lot of marketing, they’ve made their way to the mainstream public.
+However, thanks to the introduction of smaller, safer home devices, they’ve made their way to the mainstream public.

 What To Expect After Microneedling